 Within the functionality to control absenteeism operations, aTurnos has a statistical section where all the data on absenteeism are collected ( see Statistics

 ).
-In addition to statistics, another way to verify that an efficient and correct management of absences is being carried out, it can be verified that the limits regarding the types of absences applied in the quadrant are not being exceeded ( see Checking restrictions
+In addition to statistics, another way to verify that an efficient and correct management of absences is being carried out, it can be verified that the limits regarding the types of absences applied in the schedule are not being exceeded ( see Checking restrictions

 More information b >